yoichio/public-documents/multiranges.md

 # Multi ranges explained

+Chrome implements user selection as one [Range](https://www.w3.org/TR/dom/#range), which represents a range on a document.
-Chrome wants user to be able to select elements intuitively by mouse/touch/keyboard but
+However, if user want to select contents intuitively by mouse/touch/keyboard on following cases, Chrome needs to represent the selection with not one Range.
-we need new APIs on [Selection API](https://www.w3.org/TR/selection-api/) to represent such selection for web author.
+we need new APIs on [Selection API](https://www.w3.org/TR/selection-api/) to expose such selection for web author.

 ## Scenarios
 ### Grid Layout